The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Dirichlet-to-Neumann Tensors

 We next need to show that the above decomposition property holds upon suitable application of normal derivatives~$\colon\nabla_{\hat n}^\ell\colon$ required to construct $X$, $Y$ and $Z$.
 This has been established in a slightly different context in~\cite{B1}.
-The argument is as follows.
-We shall show that normal derivatives of the ambient Schouten tensor, or its trace can be traded for conformal fundamental forms and~$T$-curvatures at the cost of lower transverse order terms.
-Therefore we need to express~$X$, $Y$ and~$Z$ in these terms.
+The argument is as follows: first we need to show that normal derivatives of the ambient Schouten tensor, or its trace, can be traded for conformal fundamental forms and~$T$-curvatures at the cost of lower transverse order terms.
+Therefore we must express~$X$,~$Y$ and~$Z$ in these terms.
 Indeed, a Bianchi identity maneuver can be employed to reduce expressions involving $Y$ and $Z$ (at leading transverse order) to ones involving~$X$.
 Consider, for example (refering to~\cite{B1} for the $Z$ case),